 6) What happens if I am late in paying the rent? > Rent is due on the 1st of the month.
 If it is paid after the 1st it is late.
 If rent is not paid by the close of business on the 5th of the month there is a late fee charged.
 It is possible that we may come to the property that you are renting to collect the rent.
 You may also be served with written notice to pay rent.
 It is also possible that we would file an unlawful detainer lawsuit against you.

 7) What do I do if something breaks? > Notify our office immediately.
 We can be reached at (805)733-5092.
 If something breaks due to normal wear and tear, then we will pay for the repair.
 If something breaks from misuse, then the tenants will be responsible for payment.
 Tenants are responsible for maintaining items like batteries, light bulbs, and furnace filters.
 If a drain becomes blocked or backed up from something going down the drain, that is the tenants responsibility.
 If a drain becomes blocked because of something beyond the tenants control such as tree roots, or a collapsed sewer line then the landlord will be responsible for the cost of repair.

 8) What if I have bad credit? .
 Part of the screening process includes running a credit check.
 When we screen applicants, we are trying to predict the likelihood that the applicant will pay their rent on time.
 A good indicator of future behavior is past behavior.
-If an applicant has multiple collections or late pays on their credit report it is more likely that they will have late pays in the future.
-The more "dings" on an applicant's credit report, the less likely they are to be approved to rent a given property.
+If an applicant has any collections, charge offs, or recent late pays on their credit report it is very likely that the applicant will not be approved to rent a given property.